 Most ovarian cysts are temporary structures and, if left on their own, will fade away within a week or two.
 Some cysts, however, can persist for several months.
 Many of these cysts will have a wall that continues to be active in secreting fluid and may cause the cyst to remain or even grow in size.
 On rare occasions, a cluster of cyst wall cells will divide more rapidly than normal (a process called neoplasia, or new cell growth) and, over time, can develop pre-cancerous changes or even become ovarian cancer – although even most neoplastic cyst walls are benign.

 The small, but not negligible, risk that a cyst could contain some cancerous cells is what makes them potentially worrisome.
 For most women of reproductive age, ovarian cysts are more of an inconvenience than something to worry about.
 However, cysts that become very large, or have been present for several months, are at greater risk to contain neoplastic changes and thus have higher cancer risks.

-Unfortunately, since most cyst wall thickenings will be benign, studies show that for every ovarian cancer that is detected early, about 8-10 patients will undergo a surgery that they probably didn’t need.
-However, for those patients where cancer is detected early, it can be life-saving.
+While most cyst wall thickenings are benign, studies show that for every ovarian cancer detected early, about 8-10 patients will undergo a surgery they probably didn’t need.
+However, early detection of cancer can be life-saving for patients.
 There are some blood tests like CA-125 that can be of some value in determining the likelihood of cancer is present, but these are still not nearly as specific as we would like.
 There is still great debate as to how valuable ultrasound and CA-125 are as cancer screening tools.

 A: Risks of developing ovarian cysts can be heightened by the following: